tallforasmurf/PPQT2/extras/sphinx/index.rst

 text in *guidelines format* to some other markup format.

-First you use PPQT to bring a book to complete agreement with the DP formatting guidelines
+First you use PPQT to bring a book to complete agreement with the DP formatting guidelines.
 Then you apply a Translator to change the book to another format, for example, `PPGEN format`_ or `FPGEN format`_ or HTML, to name a few possibilities.